wdcunha/ng-fundamentals/README.md

 ## Reusing Components with Content Projection

-Colapse and expand session is the first example, hiding details and keeping just title with a simple click.
+**Colapse and expand** session is the first example, hiding details and keeping just title with a simple click, [collapsible-well](src/app/common/collapsible-well.component.ts).
 Ng-content was used to allow Angular to know which content is inside component tags in another place and take control of it.

+**Multiple slot** consists in having areas within the component, for instance, the title and body tags added to collapsible-well, using ng-content tag for each one of this in the collapsible-well.component.
+It will allow to apply a different format and logic for each area.
+Title and body tags was changed to div's tags with correspondent name for class and each one of them will be shown in one of ng-content created here and Angular will match up automatically based on classes name.
+Aiming to avoid some conflict around the project because of the class names (title and body), they were changed to `well-title` and `well-body`, demanding that it be put inside square brackets at the collapsible-well.component html template.

 ## Development server